hotwired/stimulus/README.md

 ## Installation

-Include the [`sentinella` npm package](https://www.npmjs.com/package/sentinella) in your JavaScript bundle.
+Include the [`sentinella` npm package](https://www.npmjs.com/package/sentinella) in your application using your preferred asset bundling tool.

-Or, load `sentinella.js` in a `<script>` tag directly and access the API through the `window.Sentinella` global.
+Or, load the `sentinella.js` browser bundle in a `<script>` tag directly and access the API through the `window.Sentinella` global.

 ## Usage

-Sentinella consists of a set of _observer_ classes ...
+Sentinella consists of a set of _observer_ classes which track the state of the document according to particular criteria with a DOM [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

+#### Trees Scope the Set of Observed Elements

-The first argument to an observer's constructor is the _root element_. ...
+The first argument to a Sentinella observer's constructor is the _tree_—the DOM element which scopes the set of observed elements.

+Observers track changes to the tree element along with changes to any of its child elements.

+#### Delegate Objects Respond to Observed Changes

 Each Sentinella observer class has its own _delegate interface_, which is the set of callback methods that notify you of relevant changes to the document.

 To use an observer, you must provide an object which impelements its delegate interface.
 This object is known as a _delegate_ and is always the last argument of the observer's constructor.

+_Mention TypeScript types_

+#### Delegate Method Invocations are Deferred

+The browser batches `MutationObserver` records and delivers them in a [microtask](https://www.w3.org/TR/html51/webappapis.html#microtask-queue) following the mutation itself.

+That means Sentinella observers do not invoke their delegates' methods synchronously as changes happen, but rather at the end of the current run of the JavaScript event loop.

+Delegates may be anonymous objects, or they may be instances of classes ...

 _Define match and unmatch_

 _Mention starting and stopping_

-_Mention TypeScript types_

 ### `AttributeObserver`